Tango in Hell 2022

-Since Tango in Hell 2020 was cancelled due to the Covid-19 situation, we will reuse the concept in 2021.
+Since Tango in Hell 2020 was cancelled due to the Covid-19 situation and the 2021 edition likewise, we will reuse the concept in 2022.

-Trondheim tangoklubb in cooperation with Stjørdal tangklubb welcome you warmly to Tango in Hell, 2nd edition!
+Trondheim tangoklubb in cooperation with Stjørdal tangklubb welcome you warmly to Tango in Hell, the second 2nd edition!
 The venue for the event is the same as in 2019, Scandic Hell Hotel, 600 meters from Trondheim airport.
-The dates for 2021 are set – hopefully we will see you March 19-21!
+The dates for 2022 are set – hopefully we will see you March 18-20!

-In 2019, the level of dancers was the following:
+In 2019, the levels of dancers were the following:

 And after the event in 2019 we asked people: «Will you return next year?».
 Here is the reply, and we hope that you all come back (even the uncertain ones), bringing a friend or 5 :-).

-The detailed program might be adjusted along the way due to changes in content and times.
+The detailed program might be slightly adjusted along the way due to changes in content and times.

-Don’t miss the opportunity to buy this exclusive t-shirt as proof of your effort this weekend.
+Don’t miss the opportunity to buy the exclusive t-shirt as proof of your effort this weekend.

 «Already from the beginning, when I started dancing tango, I was fascinated by the music.
 My first DJ-job was in 2007 and since then I was stuck.
 I’m playing regularly at milonga La Barranca in Linköping, but also at different venues in Sweden and Norway.
 I play classical tango music from the 20s to the 40s with cortinas.
 The music is of course prepared before the milonga, but I make the final playlist along the way.
 Every milonga is unique with its flow, rhytm and taste!
 This is my second performance in Hell.»